 There are several options for preserving land so that it will be protected in perpetuity.
-Conservation easements can be used to protect land that have unique conservation value, whereas agricultural easements are used to preserve farmlands for the sole purpose of perpetuating agricultural production.
+Conservation easements can be used to protect land that has unique conservation value, whereas agricultural easements are used to preserve farmlands for the sole purpose of perpetuating agricultural production.
 Besides agricultural easements, Ohio farmland preservation tools include Current Agricultural Use Valuation (CAUV), Clean Ohio Farmland Preservation Program, and Agricultural Security Area Program.
 Please see sidebar on right for more land preservation options.